Shoulder Pain and Frozen Shoulder Treatment

 Firstly, below you’ll find two good stretches for the shoulder area.
 Although both are quite basic stretches, please be careful.
 If you haven’t been stretching your shoulder joint, or your shoulders are normally very stiff, these stretches will put quite a lot of stress on the muscles and tendons.
 Be sure to warm-up first, then gently and slowly is the best way to proceed.

-In the stretch to the left, simply stand upright and clasp your hands behind your back.
+Simply stand upright and clasp your hands behind your back.
 Keep your arms straight and slowly lift your hands upwards.
-Hold this stretch for about 15 to 20 seconds and then repeat it 3 to 4 times.
+Hold this stretch for about 20 to 30 seconds and then repeat it 2 to 3 times.

-In this stretch, place one arm across your body, keeping it parallel to the ground.
+Place one arm across your body, keeping it parallel to the ground.
 Then slowly pull your elbow towards your body.
-As above hold this stretch for about 15 to 20 seconds and then repeat it 3 to 4 times.
+As above hold this stretch for about 20 to 30 seconds and then repeat it 2 to 3 times.

 Secondly, strengthening and conditioning the muscles of the upper back, chest and shoulders will also help to prevent rotator cuff injury.
 There are a number of specific strengthening exercises you can do for these muscles, including dumbbell exercises and Thera-Band exercises.
 For a comprehensive, step-by-step treatment program, take a look at our 7 Step Rotator Cuff Treatment System.